rodneyshupe/Cookbook/Recipes/Desserts/BananasFoster.rst

 customer of Brennan's and a very good friend of Owen.

-Little did anyone realize that Bananas Foster would become an international favorite and is the most requested item on the restaurant's menu.
+Little did anyone realize that Bananas Foster would become an international favourite and is the most requested item on the restaurant's menu.
 Thirty-five thousand pounds of bananas are flamed each year at Brennan's in the preparation of its world-famous dessert.

 Ingredients
 -----------

 - 1/2 cup (1/2 stick) butter
 - 1 cup brown sugar
 - 1/2 teaspoon cinnamon
+- 2 tablespoons banana liqueur (optional)
--  1/4 cup brandy
+- 1/4 cup rum or brandy
 - 4 bananas, cut in half lengthwise, then halved
 - 4 scoops vanilla ice cream

 Directions
 ----------